Post-Master's Certificate in Liberal Studies

 Applicants who have received a MALS degree (or equivalent) from other institutions must complete the application (see link above) and submit all documents required, including transcripts and recommendations, to the Graduate School.
 This application also includes a fee as part of the process.

 Note: Applications are done online--you must apply on or before the dates above.
 The system will not allow you to apply after the date shown.
-An example: The Fall 2013 application deadline is on June 13, 2013.
-The system will not allow you to apply for Fall 2013 on June 14.
+An example: The Spring 2014 application deadline is on November 5, 2013.
+The system will not allow you to apply for Spring 2014 on November 6.
 Please get your applications in on time.

 - The certificate requires 20 semester hours in graduate liberal studies beyond the Master's level, which will include 18 elective hours of GLS courses and the successful completion of a qualifying exit exam, GLS 599, which carries two hours credit.
 GLS UNCW courses previously used for the MALS degree cannot be used for the post-master's certificate.